Banner image: Whitney Brothers Company boat at dock in Grand Marais harbor

 Visit these Cook County Heritage Centers & Museums

-In 2023, Cook Historic Cook County joined with three other historical societies in Cook County to form the Cook County Historical Alliance.
+In 2023, Cook Historic Cook County joined with three other historical societies in Cook County to form the Historical Alliance of Cook County.

 Collaboratively telling the history of the land, its people, cultures, and their interactions over time – bringing understanding to how the cultural heritage shapes, inspires, and informs Cook County.